Buttercream Consistency

 On the other hand, I use less heavy cream when making frosting with my go-to unsalted butter from Whole Foods (the 365 brand).

-I love it because it’s super white in color, which makes naturally white frosting.
+I love it because it’s super white in color, which makes it a naturally white frosting.

 For this reason, I actually prefer making American buttercream with slightly lower quality, store-brand butter!!